 • Nut-free: Swap peanut butter for sunflower seed butter; use sunflower seeds instead of pepitas.

-• Dairy-free: Use coconut yogurt and oat milk — protein will be lower (around 18-20g) but still solid.
+• Dairy-free: Use coconut yogurt and oat milk.

 • Crunch boost: Add granola on top just before serving.